 When you add a user in QuickBooks Online, you can manage their roles and limit their access to specific tasks.
-You can also choose what users can see and do within different areas of QuickBooks, like customers and sales, or vendors and purchases.
+You can also choose what users can see and do within different areas of QuickBooks, like customers and sales, or suppliers and purchases.

 Learn more about user roles

-QuickBooks user roles are customizable permissions you can give your team.
+QuickBooks user roles are customisable permissions you can give your team.
 User roles are either billable or non-billable.
 Billable users count toward your user limit, while non-billable users don’t.
 Learn more about user limits for your subscription.